idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 The above example demonstrates that a convergence study may be performed on simulations without a known solution by manufacturing a solution.
-Performing a convergence study is crucial to building robust simulations tools, as such a python package is provided to aid in performing the anaylysis.
+Performing a convergence study is crucial to building robust simulations tools, as such a python package is provided to aid in performing the analysis.

 !content pagination previous=tutorial03_verification/step03_analytical_solution.md